Homepage Blank IRS W-2 Form

 Form Information

-Who Receives It Employers must provide a W-2 form to each employee who earned wages during the year.
+Who Uses It Employers must provide a W-2 form to each employee who earned at least $600 during the tax year.

-Filing Deadline Employers must file W-2 forms with the Social Security Administration by January 31 of the following year.
+Filing Deadline Employers must send W-2 forms to employees by January 31st of the following year.

-State-Specific Forms Many states also require a similar form called the W-2, governed by state employment laws.
+State-Specific Forms Some states require additional forms, such as the W-2G for gambling winnings, governed by state tax laws.

-Corrections If mistakes occur, employers must issue a corrected W-2 form, known as Form W-2c.
+Corrections If errors are found, employers must issue a corrected W-2, known as a W-2c.

 Detailed Guide for Filling Out IRS W-2

-1. Gather required information such as the employer's name, address, and Employer Identification Number (EIN).
+2. Next, provide your employer's information.
+This includes their name, address, and Employer Identification Number (EIN).

-3. In Box 1, enter the total wages, tips, and other compensation for the year.
+3. In Box 1, report your total taxable wages, tips, and other compensation for the year.

-4. In Box 2, enter the total federal income tax withheld from the employee's paycheck.
+4. Fill out Box 2 with the total federal income tax withheld from your paychecks.

 Obtain Answers on IRS W-2